erikuus/clean-code/key-principles/classes.md

 ```
 {% endhint %}

-## Classes should be cohesive — cohesion results in many small classes
+## Classes should be cohesive—cohesion results in many small classes

 Classes should have a small number of instance variables.
 The more variables a method manipulates the more cohesive that method is to its class.